 According to IBM Security’s 2021 Cost of a Data Breach Report, the average cost for a data breach in the U.S. in 2021 is $9.05 million, up from $8.64 million in 2020.

 2021 saw some of the biggest ransomware attacks of all time.
 Namely the JBS ransomware attack which resulted in massive food supply chain disruptions, the attack on the Colonial Pipeline that disrupted gas and oil supply chains, and countless others resulting in some of the highest payments of all time.
 According to the National Security Agency, ransomware will be a formidable threat for the foreseeable future.

 Biggest Ransomware Families

-Dharma, which makes changes by infecting computer files and adding extensions to them, has been in operation since 2016 and will continue to infect computers, causing damages that are not decryptable.
+Dharma, which makes changes by infecting computer files and adding extensions to them, has been in operation since 2016 and continues to infect computers, causing damages to files making them unable to be decrypted.

 The GandCrab ransomware infects computers by dropping a “GandCrab.exe” file.
 It also encrypts your files – locking them up and making them inaccessible to the computer owner.